Surgical Case Library

 Small Intestine

-Ileal pouch carcinoma .
+Ileal Pouch Carcinoma .

 Ileal pouch-related adenocarcinoma is a rare occurrence with limited existing treatment guidelines, posing challenges in management.